astropy/astropy-tutorials/CONTRIBUTING.md

 All files used by the tutorial -- e.g., example data files, the IPython notebook file itself -- should go in this directory.

-You will also need to edit the notebook file metadata.
-(IPython notebook --> edit menu --> edit notebook metadata) The metadata must contain, at minimum, the following fields:

-- link_name (the name of the link which will appear in the list of tutorials)
-- author list
-- date (month year, e.g. 'July 2013')

-Here is an example of one of these files: [FITS-header.ipynb](https://github.com/astropy/astropy-tutorials/blob/master/tutorials/FITS-header/FITS-header.ipynb) (be sure to hit the "raw" button to see the metadata).

-Please specify any python packages that the tutorial depends on via the `requirements.json` file.
+Specify the python packages the tutorial depends on via the `requirements.json` file.
-Almost always this will include a specific version of `astropy`, and perhaps other affiliated packages.
-You do this by placing a file called `requirements.json` in the directory that contains the tutorial notebook file.
+Place a file called `requirements.json` in the directory that contains the tutorial notebook file.
 To see in example of that, have a look at [requirements.json](https://github.com/astropy/astropy-tutorials/blob/master/tutorials/FITS-header/requirements.json).

-When you feel like your tutorial is complete, push your local branch up to your fork of the repository on github (by default, named 'origin'):
+Push the notebook and other files on the local branch up to your fork of the repository on github (by default, named 'origin'):

     git push origin Spectral-Line-Fitting

-[Open a pull request](https://help.github.com/articles/creating-a-pull-request/) against the main `astropy-tutorials` repository in order for the community to review the new tutorial.
+When the tutorial is ready for broader community feedback, [open a pull request](https://help.github.com/articles/creating-a-pull-request/) against the main `astropy-tutorials` repository in order for the community to review the new tutorial.

 Data Files